 Limitations are given below:

 - Stock options have lower liquidity when compared to a similar stock position.

 - Options trades cost a high commission, which makes them costly.

-- Options are not available for all the stocks all the time; therefore, it limits the possibility of trading.
+- Options are not always available for all the stocks; therefore, it limits the possibility of trading.

-Stock options if used properly can fetch a very good return for the investors.
+Stock options, if used correctly, can fetch a very good return for investors.
 They are most beneficial for experienced investors or investors with low capital for investment.
-Employee stock option, on the other hand, is also used for retaining the employees; this is the reason these stock have a vesting period attached to them.
-All in all, the stock option is a very good investment option for anyone who wants to get exposure trading with lesser risk.
+On the other hand, the employee stock option is also used for retaining employees; this is why these stocks have a vesting period.
+The stock option is a very good investment option for anyone who wants exposure to trading with lesser risk.